Automating case and data management in SharePoint Online.

 For customers with a short contract, once a case is closed the files are automatically deleted from SharePoint after a set time frame.
 This ensures that data is not held for any longer than required.

 For customers with longer or ongoing contracts, it is occasionally required to look back at previously closed cases.
 For these customers, completed cases are configured to be automatically archived after a set period of time.
-This removes all files related to those cases from the customer’s active folder in SharePoint and moves them to an archive area.
-This prevents the chance of any accidentally use, modification or sharing as part of ongoing cases.
+This removes all files related to those cases from the customer’s active folder in the SharePoint case management system and moves them to an archive area.
+This prevents the chance of any accidental use, modification or sharing as part of ongoing cases.

 Should previous case documents be required, they can be accessed from the archive area of SharePoint.
 There is also the option for adding manager permissions to access files held in this area.

 The automation of storing and deleting cases within the SharePoint case management system has provided the company with a more efficient and secure way of working, removing any risk associated from retaining documents longer than is necessary.

 Benefits of using SharePoint as a case management system

 SharePoint serves as an effective case management system, offering various advantages for those familiar with the platform.
 As a centralised information store, SharePoint makes it easy to access up-to-date case-related documents and data, facilitating seamless collaboration among team members.